 David says he drove to Baptist with Billy Smith.
 Upon his return to Graceland, he mentions the presence of a number of people in the house, including Sandy, Ginger, Lisa Marie, and several other relatives.
 He also mentions Billy Smith, and yet David previously said that Billy Smith had traveled with him, in his car, to Baptist just after the ambulance had left.
 Now, more than an hour later, he places Billy Smith amongst the relatives at Graceland.
 How did Billy Smith get back there?

 To close, here we have yet another Stanley mish-mash of who, what, where, and when, and I see little reason for any of it other than to pander to the fans, and to push the responsibility of Elvis’s care over to Ginger Alden during the critical time period.
 (And, in this 2016 book, David Stanley writes that he believed/believes Elvis committed suicide.
-He said it, and he meant it, and he hasn’t denied either.)
+He said it, and he meant it, and he hasn’t denied it.)
 For years, these people have boasted about the care and protection they provided Elvis, and that Elvis had the greatest support staff in recorded history, but when push comes to shove, a 5.5-hour block of time has become so poisonous that Every.
 Single.
 One.
 Of.
 Them. has disavowed any responsibility for Elvis’s care and support, that day and for the time immediately prior.
 And several of these folks continue to praise themselves for the excellent care they provided Elvis.
 How much longer are the fans going to buy this nonsense?